 Access API tokens

 The Recharge API Terms of Service document governs your access to and use of Recharge's APIs.
-When you develop on the Recharge platform, you are agreeing to be bound by these terms, therefore, please take a few minutes to review the content before accepting.
-You can also review the API Terms of Service FAQs for more information.
+When you develop on the Recharge platform, you are agreeing to be bound by these terms.

 - Check all three terms within the API Terms of Service modal.